JChinoz/JChinoz/README.md

 I've been primarily involved in programming backend systems during the early days of my career.
 However, I find building front-end user interfaces much more relatable and rewarding as it is often the first point of contact for end-users.
 As an occasional frustrated end-user myself, I tend to focus primarily on improving UX for projects I'm involved in to provide a smooth and hassle-free experience.

-- 🔭 I’m currently working on learning Full-Stack development from end-to-end
+- 🔭 I’m currently working on learning end-to-end Full-Stack development
 - 🌱 I’m currently learning MERN and Flutter

 <!--